As you may know, the 4l60e & the 4l80e are really common transmissions in GM, Chevrolet cars and a lot of other American cars.

 Swapping a 4l60e transmission to a 4l80e transmission is not an easy job, but it’s totally do-able if you are willing to spend some time and money.
-Here are the things you have to consider about.
+Here are the things you have to consider:

-Because of the larger size of the 4L80e transmission, you may have to modify your transmission on the car that you are going to swap it to.
-Sometimes, the car models come with both 4L60e and 4l80e from the manufacturer and in these situations, you do not have to think of this.
-However, sometimes you have to use the hammer and a welder to make it fit properly.
+Because of the larger size of the 4L80e transmission, you may have to modify the transmission on the car that you are going to swap it to.
+Sometimes, the car models come with both 4L60e and 4l80e from the manufacturer and in these situations, you have to bear this in mind.
+However, sometimes you have to use a hammer and a welder to make it fit properly.

-There is a lot of difference when it comes to the wirings and sensors for the transmissions.
-You can either do it yourself and repin and rewiring the OEM wirings, but it’s pretty difficult and time-consuming and it’s not a job for a beginner.
+There is a big difference when it comes to the wirings and sensors for the transmissions.
+You can do it yourself and repin and rewire the OEM wirings, but it’s pretty difficult and time-consuming and it’s not a job for a beginner.
 A much easier way to do it is to get a pre-made swap kit harness, which is not cheap but I can still recommend it because you will save a lot of time and headache.
-You can the transmission wiring harness swap kit here from Amazon: 4L60e to 4L80e Transmission Plug and Play Adapter Harness LS Swap
+You can find the transmission wiring harness swap kit here from Amazon: 4L60e to 4L80e Transmission Plug and Play Adapter Harness LS Swap

 Lokar XTD-3518FM Transmission Dipstick

-The engine control unit does often have to get reflashed and reprogrammed for the 4l80e transmission to work properly.
-You can search the web or a local dealer to do this job for you.
+The engine control unit often has to get reflashed and reprogrammed for the 4l80e transmission to work properly.
+You can search the web or find a local dealer to do this job for you.
 There are also premade control units for this but it’s often pretty expensive.
-If you are doing any modifications to the engine at the same time, it’s recommended to let a tuner do the transmission reprogramming at the same time as they are tuning the engine on the dyno.
+If you are making any modifications to the engine as well, it’s recommended to let a tuner do the transmission reprogramming at the same time as they are tuning the engine on the dyno.

-If the car that you are swapping the 4l80e transmission into did come with that transmission from the manufacturer, you can get one of these crossmembers and install on your car for a plug and play situation.
+If the car that you are swapping the 4l80e transmission into came with that transmission from the manufacturer, you can get one of these crossmembers and install it on your car for a plug and play situation.

-Overall, these transmissions are completely different even if they are looking almost the same.
-In a summary, the 4l80e is larger and can take more power than the 4l60e.
+Overall, these transmissions are completely different even if they look almost the same.
+In summary, the 4l80e is larger and can take more power than the 4l60e.
 If you are going to swap your transmission, try to get as many parts as possible from the 4l80e transmission that you are purchasing, like the torque converter, flex plate, dipstick etc.

-I think I did cover the most important parts when it comes to the difference and the swapping between the 4l60e and the 4l80e transmissions.
-If I have missed something or if you have any other questions, you are welcome to ask your questions down below and I will answer them as soon as possible.
+I think I have covered the most important parts when it comes to the difference and the swapping between the 4l60e and the 4l80e transmissions.
+If I have missed something or if you have any other questions, you are welcome to ask your questions below and I will answer them as soon as possible.
 I hope you enjoyed the guide!